gh-RekRul-gh/Java_MIREA/README.md

 # So, it is Java in *RTU MIREA* <br>
 <br>
-Here are some practice tasks I have done within the discipline so . . . <br>
+This repository has some practice tasks I have done within the discipline so . . . <br>
 .<br>
 .<br>
 .<br>